 An indexed array is created automatically if any variable is assigned to using the syntax name[subscript]=value.
-The subscript is treated as an arithmetic expression that must evaluate to a number greater than or equal to zero.
+The subscript is treated as an arithmetic expression that must evaluate to a number.
+If subscript evaluates to a number less than zero, it is used as an offset from one greater than the array's maximum index (so a subcript of -1 refers to the last element of the array).
 To explicitly declare an indexed array, use declare -a name (see SHELL BUILTIN COMMANDS below). declare -a name[subscript] is also accepted; the subscript is ignored.